-An issuer may present adjusted financial information outside the entity's financial statements using a format that is similar to one or more of the primary financial statements, but that is not in accordance with the accounting policies used to prepare the entity's financial statements.
+An issuer may present adjusted financial information outside the entity's financial statements using a format that is similar to one or more of the primary financial statements, but that is not in accordance with the financial reporting framework used to prepare the entity's financial statements.
 In this case, the adjusted financial information would contain non-GAAP financial measures.
 Specifically, this would arise if an issuer presents such financial measures in a form that is similar to the following financial statements:

-- a statement of financial position;
+- A statement of financial position;

-- a statement of profit or loss and other comprehensive income;
+- A statement of profit or loss and other comprehensive income;

-- a statement of changes in equity; or
+- A statement of changes in equity; or

-- a statement of cash flows.
+- A statement of cash flows.

-Presentation of this information as a single column that excludes the most comparable GAAP financial measures in a separate column would not satisfy paragraph 6(e)(v) of the Instrument.
-However, this information may be presented in the form of a reconciliation of the non-GAAP financial measure to the most comparable financial measure if such presentation shows in separate columns each of the most comparable measures, the reconciling items, and the non-GAAP financial measures.
+Presentation of this information as a single column that excludes the most directly comparable financial measures in a separate column would not satisfy clause 6(1)(e)(ii)(C) and subsection 6(2) of the Instrument.
+However, this information may be presented in the form of a reconciliation of the non-GAAP financial measure to the most directly comparable financial measure if such presentation shows in separate columns each of the most directly comparable financial measures, the reconciling items, and the non-GAAP financial measures.
+An example of the separate column approach may be used when issuers with joint ventures present a full set of non-GAAP financial statements in the form of a columnar reconciliation that shows the issuer's statement of income as presented investees for each financial statement line item, and then a total column for each financial statement line item, which would be appropriately labelled as non-GAAP financial measures for each financial statement line item.
+This effectively creates the presentation of a full set of non-GAAP financial statements.

-When the adjusted presentation is used as a basis for the qualitative discussions and analysis of an entity's financial performance, financial position or cash flows with greater prominence than financial measures presented in the primary financial statements, this would not be considered to be in compliance with the requirement in paragraph 6(c) of the Instrument.
+When the adjusted presentation is used as a basis for the qualitative discussions and analysis of an entity's financial performance, financial position or cash flows with greater prominence than financial measures presented in the primary financial statements, this would not be considered to be in compliance with the prominence requirement in paragraph 6(1)(d) of the Instrument.